arcana-network/auth/usage.md

 }
 ```

 If the error code (error.code) is 4902, then the requested chain has not been added, and you have to request to add it via `wallet_addEthereumChain`.
-For a complete list of Auth SDK error messages, see the [Developer Resources section in user documentation](https://docs.beta.arcana.network/docs/category/error-messages)

 Check out [Auth SDK Reference Guide](https://authsdk-ref-guide.netlify.app/) for details.